Fun Puppy Playdates

 Obstacle Courses

-Setting up a simple in the play area can add an extra layer of fun to the playdate.
-Use items such as tunnels, hurdles, and cones to create a mini agility course for the puppies to navigate.
+Setting up a simple obstacle course in the play area can add an extra layer of fun to the playdate.
+Use items such as tunnels, hurdles, and cones to create a mini course for the puppies to navigate.
 This not only provides physical exercise but also encourages problem-solving skills and coordination.
 Ensure all obstacles are safe and suitable for the puppies' size and age.

 Managing Puppy Playdate Interactions